-With your spinner wheel set up, the next step to make a spinner wheel game is establishing the rules of the game you’ll be playing.
+With your spinner wheel set up, the next step to making a spinner wheel game is establishing the rules of the game you’ll be playing.

-Already know how to make a spinning wheel?
-Struggling for ideas?
+Already know how to make a spinner wheel?
+Struggling with ideas?
 Take a look at the list of 22 spinner wheel games below!

-- Let the Harry Potter Random Name Generator choose your role!
+- Let the Harry Potter Random Name Generator Choose your role!
 Find your house, your name or your family in the fantastic wizarding world… 🔮.
-Learn how to make a spinning wheel now!
+Learn how to make a spinner wheel now!